Welcome to the new KidsHealth website! See what is new.

 Gastroenteritis (gastro) is a bowel infection, usually caused by a virus.
 It causes runny, watery poo and sometimes vomiting.
 Tamariki (children) with gastroenteritis need to drink plenty of fluids.

-Doctors will usually arrange a lumbar puncture to find out if your child has an infection of the lining or the fluid around their brain.
-A doctor inserts a needle in the lower back to get a sample of the fluid that moves around the brain and spine.
+Doctors do a lumbar puncture test to find out if your child has an infection of the lining or the fluid around their brain and spinal cord.

 • Bedwetting In Children